observablehq/framework/docs/config.md

 ## globalStylesheets <a href="https://github.com/observablehq/framework/pull/1597" class="observablehq-version-badge" data-version="prerelease" title="Added in #1597"></a>

-An array of links to global stylesheets to add to every page’s head.
+An array of links to global stylesheets to add to every page’s head, in addition to the [page stylesheet](#style).
 Defaults to loading [Source Serif 4](https://fonts.google.com/specimen/Source+Serif+4) from Google Fonts.